che3zcake/frontend_mentor/social-links-profile-main/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Social links profile solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 ## Table of contents

 - [Overview](#overview)